-Although, frankly, it’s a plant I love, not so much for the flowers, but the scent of the leaves-strong, full-bodied, reminiscent of Mentha (or more likely, Melissa).
-They say they are with Mentha-distant relatives:) Tea with dried leaves Monarda-this is something!
+Although, to be honest, I love this plant not so much for the flowers, but for the aroma of the leaves-strong, rich, reminiscent of mentha (or, rather, Melissa).
+They say that he and the Cop are distant relatives:) Tea with dried Monard leaves is something!
 That’s why there’s always a place for her in my garden.

-The leaves of monarda can be used fresh in salads and as a seasoning for cooking meat.
-To hybrid plants this, however, does not apply — they are planted exclusively for beauty, not for gastronomic purposes.
-I’m also limited to tea for now.
+Monarda leaves can be used fresh in salads and as a seasoning for cooking meat.
+However, this does not apply to hybrid plants — they are planted exclusively for beauty, and not for gastronomic purposes.
+Besides, I’m only having tea for now.

-Grow Monard is not difficult.
-It can grow in the sun and in partial shade; soil prefers loose, rich in nutrients.
-If the conditions are satisfied with it, it grows well-sometimes even recommend limiting its growth, planting in a large bucket without a bottom.
+It will not be difficult to raise a monard.
+It can grow in the sun and in partial shade; the soil prefers loose, rich in nutrients.
+If the conditions suit it, it grows well-sometimes it is even recommended to limit its growth by planting it in a large bucket without a bottom.

-Every three to four years, the Bush should be divided.
-If you do not, the plant eventually weakens, thinns, begins to hurt.
-Monard is divided in the spring; this, by the way, is the fastest and most reliable way of its reproduction.
+Every three to four years, the bush should be divided.
+If you do not do this, the plant will eventually weaken, thin out, and begin to hurt.
+The monard divides in the spring; this, by the way, is the fastest and most reliable way of its reproduction.

 But back to caring.
-Monarda didyma-water-loving plant, so that in the dry summer will have quite often to water it, at least twice a week.
-On dry ground, it develops poorly and may even get sick.
-Weakened plant and blooms worse, and looks pretty plain.
-By the way, flower stalks should be cut in time: the withered Monard does not decorate a flower bed, looks untidy.
+Monarda didyma is a water-loving plant, so in a dry summer you will have to water it quite often, at least twice a week.
+On dry soil, it develops poorly and can even get sick.
+Weakened plant and blooms worse, and looks pretty nondescript.
+By the way, the flower stalks should be cut off in time: a faded monard does not decorate the flower bed, it looks untidy.

-But this, perhaps, care for Monarda and ends.
+But here, perhaps, the concern for the Monarch ends.
 And if you plant it in a corner of the garden with moist soil-for example, near a pond-then watering is not required.
-Cozy this plant will also be in natural compositions, on the outskirts of shrub thickets.
+This plant will also be cozy in natural compositions, on the outskirts of shrubby thickets.

-Despite its catchy appearance, Monard – not individualist)) it looks great in combination with other plants, not only garden, but also wild.
-Thanks to the aroma of leaves, which, by the way, is felt even if you just touch the Bush, the Monard will logically fit into the composition of herbs, enriching it with bright colors.
-I want to try to put next Leonurus: also it is now just blooming.
+Despite his striking appearance, the monard is not an individualist)) It looks great in combination with other plants, not only garden, but also wild.
+Thanks to the aroma of the leaves, which, by the way, is felt even with a simple touch to the bush, the Monard will logically fit into the composition of the herbs, enriching it with bright colors.
+I want to try to plant Leonurus next to it: besides, it’s just blooming right now.
 In my opinion, it should be good!